-Auto and Work Related Injuries
+Auto and Work-Related Injuries

 Work Related Injuries

-- ABC: Airway, breathing and circulation
+- The patient’s breathing and circulation must be prioritized

 - Immobilizing the injured area can significantly improve recovery